-On a recent visit with a client our discussion turned to the joys of the end of the year.
-Families will gather, successes will be celebrated, and joys will be shared.
-We also took some time to talk about how the client wanted to make a mark on some cherished nonprofits in the community.
-We talked about making a mark in terms of what I call a “forever impact”.
+On a recent visit with a client, our discussion turned to how he wanted to make a mark on some cherished nonprofits in the community.
+We talked about making a mark in terms of what I call a “forever impact.”
 It is a type of legacy contribution that benefits a nonprofit for years to come.

 Just like my client, you might be thinking of ways you can make a difference for the nonprofits in your community.
 A gift on an annual basis or a gift to a capital campaign are great examples of generosity.
 Once your intention turn towards your “forever impact” on a nonprofit a variety of opportunities emerge.